Zélia Amador

-Zélia Amador de Deus (born 1951) is a Brazilian university professor emerita, activist for the rights of the black population, an advocate for affirmative action in higher education, an actress and theatre director.
+Zélia Amador de Deus (24 October 1951 - 8 September 2026) was a Brazilian university professor emerita, activist for the rights of the black population, an advocate for affirmative action in higher education, an actress and theatre director.
 She was one of the founders of the "Centre for Studies and Defence of Black People" in the Brazilian state of Pará.

 Early life and education

 Amador was born on 24 October 1951 in Soure in the quilombo territory of Mangueiras on the Amazon river island of Marajó in Pará.
 Daughter of a teenage mother, Doralice Amador, who worked as a maid and, seasonally, in a chestnut factory, she moved to Belém, capital of Pará, when she was 15 and lived in the Sacramenta neighbourhood of the city.
 She studied at Externato Santo Expedito and later continued at the Instituto Catarina Labouré, a Catholic school, where she was so advanced in mathematics that the teacher asked her to help with assisting the other students.
 With little money, she worked as a cook for a neighbour to get the money for bus fares to school.
 Before entering university, she studied at the Pará Education Institute (IEP).

 Although she had experienced episodes of racism in her childhood, it was while at high school that she became more militant in the black movement, playing a role in the establishment of the Frente de Ação Secundarista Paraense (Paraense High School Action Front - FASPA), created in 1968, a year marked by an increase in repression by the military dictatorship in Brazil and student unrest in many other countries.
 In 1974, Amador obtained an undergraduate degree in the Portuguese language from the Federal University of Pará (UFPA).
 In the same year she took an actor training course.
 After graduating she became active in the theatre.
 In 1978, she began a course in literary theory, also at UFPA.
 In 2001 she received a master's degree in literary studies from the Federal University of Minas Gerais (UFMG) at Belo Horizonte, with a dissertation on the Amazonian writer Dalcídio Jurandir, and in 2008, a doctorate in social sciences from UFPA.